VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch07/ch07_continuous_actions.md

 ## Roadmap

+- §7.1 Warm-up: Tabular Q as Regression
-- §7.1 Q(x,a) as a supervised regression problem
+- §7.2 Q(x,a) as a supervised regression problem
-- §7.2 Neural network ensembles and uncertainty calibration
+- §7.3 Neural network ensembles and uncertainty calibration
-- §7.3 Cross-Entropy Method (CEM) for $\operatorname{argmax}_a Q(x,a)$
+- §7.4 Cross-Entropy Method (CEM) for $\operatorname{argmax}_a Q(x,a)$
-- §7.4 Production Implementation: The "Optimizer in the Loop"
+- §7.5 Production Implementation: The "Optimizer in the Loop"
-- §7.5 Theory-Practice Gap
+- §7.6 Theory-Practice Gap

 !!! note "Code ↔ Agent"
     - Q-ensemble module: `zoosim/policies/q_ensemble.py`